LGBTQ people in the United Kingdom: Towards homosexuality

-In 1993, Stonewall conducted a survey of gay men and lesbians at work where they found two-thirds of respondents hid their sexuality at work and only 11% of respondents never hid their sexual orientation in the workplace.
-A follow-up survey done in 2008 found that 20% of gay and lesbian people had experienced bullying at work.
+In 1993 Stonewall conducted a survey of gay men and lesbians at work where they found two-thirds of respondents hid their sexuality at work and only 11% of respondents never hid their sexual orientation in the workplace.
+A follow-up survey in 2008 found that 20% of gay and lesbian people had experienced bullying at work.

 Attitudes towards homosexuality amongst the British public have become more tolerant over time; according to the British Social Attitudes Survey, in 1983 approximately 50% to 70% of respondents of the three major political parties (Conservative, Labour and Liberal Democrat) regarded homosexuality as "always wrong" or "mostly wrong" and in 1993 opposition to homosexuality was reported to have slightly increased amongst all parties.
 However, by 2003 attitudes had become more tolerant, with 25% to 50% of respondents regarding homosexuality as always or mostly wrong and by 2013, only around 20% to 35% of respondents in each party felt the same way.
 Liberal Democrat respondents tended to be less likely to regard homosexuality as wrong than Labour or Conservative respondents across each survey.
-In 2015, a poll carried out by YouGov found that nearly twice as many residents in London believed homosexuality to be "morally wrong" compared to the rest of the UK (29% compared to 15 to 17%).
+In 2015 a poll carried out by YouGov found that nearly twice as many residents in London believed homosexuality to be "morally wrong" compared to the rest of the UK (29% compared to 15 to 17%).
 Londoners were also over five times more likely to reject support for a gay child compared to the rest of the UK.
-A face-to-face survey conducted in 2015 by ICM Research for Channel 4 found that 18% of British Muslims agreed with the statement that homosexuality should be legal in Britain, while 52% disagreed, and 22% neither agreed or disagreed.
-This was an improvement from a Gallup poll conducted in 2009 which found that British Muslims had zero tolerance towards homosexuality.
+A face-to-face survey conducted in 2015 by ICM Research for Channel 4 found that 18% of British Muslims agreed with the statement that homosexuality should be legal in Britain, while 52% disagreed and 22% neither agreed or disagreed.
+This differed from a Gallup poll conducted in 2009 which found that British Muslims had zero tolerance towards homosexuality.

 An illustration of social attitudes towards homosexuality in the UK was provided in May 2007 in a survey by YouGov.
 The poll indicated that legislation outlawing discrimination on the grounds of sexual orientation was supported by 90% of British citizens.
 It also showed positive public perceptions of gay people in particular, but recognised the extent to which prejudice still exists.
 A poll in June 2009 conducted by Populus for The Times reported that the majority of the public supported same-sex marriage; 61% of respondents agreed that "Gay couples should have an equal right to get married, not just to have civil partnerships".
 There were few differentials by partisanship.

-A more recent opinion poll, conducted in 2017 by Pew Research Center, found that 77% of the British public were in favour of same-sex marriage.
+A more recent opinion poll, conducted in 2017 by the American Pew Research Center, found that 77% of the British public were in favour of same-sex marriage.
 Support had increased to 85% according to the 2019 Eurobarometer, which polled all members states of the European Union on the question.
 The EU average was 69%.